CnesUvsq/astroidePage/_pages/guide.md

 Please consider that ASTROIDE translates these three types of queries into internal representation.
 ASTROIDE does not translate all features of ADQL language.
-For example, the second KNN query is translated into an equivalent query as follows:
+For example, the second kNN query is translated into an equivalent query as follows:

     == Translated Query ==
     SELECT t.ra , t.dec , t.dist